-Consistently ranked among the best by U.S. News & World Report, the Department of Otolaryngology – Head and Neck Surgery at Mount Sinai demonstrates excellence in all facets of clinical care, education and research.
+Consistently ranked among the best by U.S. News & World Report®, the Department of Otolaryngology – Head and Neck Surgery at Mount Sinai demonstrates excellence in all facets of clinical care, education and research.
 The Head and Neck Institute, Ear Institute at New York Eye and Ear Infirmary of Mount Sinai and Grabscheid Voice and Swallowing Center are internationally recognized for innovations and advancements in otolaryngology.
-Some examples include the first robotic surgery for oropharyngeal cancers in New York, the first donor tracheal transplant in the world, endoscopic surgery for otologic tumors, and transgender voice care.
+Some examples include the first donor tracheal transplant worldwide, the first robotic surgery for oropharyngeal cancers in the State of New York, novel endoscopic surgical approaches for otologic tumors, and a larynx-sparring approach to resect laryngeal chondrosarcomas.
 The Head and Neck Cancer Research Program has been in existence for more than 20 years, and offers a wide array of clinical trials.
 Our faculty are also recognized leaders in skull base and sinus surgery, as well as microvascular reconstruction.
 They provide the highest level of multidisciplinary care, and embrace their teaching role and participation in research.

-Consistently ranked among the best by U.S. News & World Report, the Department of Otolaryngology – Head and Neck Surgery at Mount Sinai demonstrates excellence in all facets of clinical care, education and research.
+The Department of Otolaryngology – Head and Neck Surgery at Mount Sinai demonstrates excellence in all facets of clinical care, education and research.
 The Head and Neck Institute, Ear Institute at New York Eye and Ear Infirmary of Mount Sinai and Grabscheid Voice and Swallowing Center are internationally recognized for innovations and advancements in otolaryngology.
 Some examples include the first robotic surgery for oropharyngeal cancers in New York, the first donor tracheal transplant in the world, endoscopic surgery for otologic tumors, and transgender voice care.
 The Head and Neck Cancer Research Program has been in existence for more than 20 years, and offers a wide array of clinical trials.
 Our faculty are also recognized leaders in skull base and sinus surgery, as well as microvascular reconstruction.
 They provide the highest level of multidisciplinary care, and embrace their teaching role and participation in research.

 Latest Content |view more